- Only 21 % of U.S. jobs require a college degree.

-With college graduation season underway, the class of 2015 is eagerly awaiting that all-important piece of paper that officially releases them into the working world.
-New grads often believe that a diploma is their ticket to employment, and in some cases, they're right — but overall, employers are more focused on workplace skills than degrees.
+With college graduation season underway, the class of 2020 is eagerly awaiting that all-important piece of paper that officially releases them into the working world.
+New grads often believe that a diploma is their ticket to employment, and in some cases, they're right, but, overall, employers are more focused on workplace skills than degrees.

-A recent study by ZipRecruiter found that just 21 percent of the jobs posted on its website specifically ask that candidates have a college degree.
-This is about on par with the Bureau of Labor Statistics' estimation that 33 percent of U.S. jobs require a college degree.
+A study by ZipRecruiter found that just 21% of the jobs posted on its website specifically ask that candidates have a college degree.
+This is about on par with the estimation that 21% of U.S. jobs require a college degree, although 37% prefer some postsecondary education.
 While ZipRecruiter posited that the possession of a degree may be assumed for higher-level jobs, it seems that across the board, experience in the field and pertinent skills and training trumped a diploma or a good GPA.

 Even graduates themselves have found that skills are more valuable to their careers than their degrees.
-In a 2014 Glassdoor survey, nearly three-quarters of employees said their employers value work experience and related skills more than education when evaluating job candidates, with 53 percent saying a graduate degree is no longer necessary to secure a high-paying job.
-[Job Search Tips for New Grads]
+In a 2014 survey, nearly three-quarters of employees said their employers value work experience and related skills more than education when evaluating job candidates, with 53% saying a graduate degree is no longer necessary to secure a high-paying job.

-There's no question that higher education still factors into career success, as 82 percent of Glassdoor respondents said their college diplomas have helped them in the workplace.
+There's no question that higher education still factors into career success, as 82% of Glassdoor respondents said their college diplomas have helped them in the workplace.
 But job seekers need to realize that there's more to landing a job and advancing their careers than holding a degree.

 So which specific skills do today's employers want to see in job candidates?
 According to ZipRecruiter's analysis of 250,000 of its job ads, the following six qualifications appeared most frequently:

-- Ability to work well within a team (19 percent)
+- Ability to work well within a team (19%)

-- Ability to work in fast-paced environment (7 percent)
+- Ability to work in fast-paced environment (7%)

-Since communication skills are so high on the priority list for many employers, it makes sense that the whole process of landing a job revolves being able to communicate well, said Allan Jones, chief marketing officer of ZipRecruiter.
+Since communication skills are so high on the priority list for many employers, it makes sense that the whole process of landing a job involves communicating well, said Allan Jones, chief marketing officer of ZipRecruiter.

 "When you're writing your résumé, make sure that it doesn't have grammatical errors, that it only has the most relevant information and that it tells your story as a job seeker in a way that highlights your positive aspects in an honest way," Jones told Business News Daily.